tom2433/RegionalLivingInsights/README.md

-This README file contains all submission documentation for the final project including references, installation instructions, usage instructions, and all additional comments/instructions.
+This README file contains all submission documentation for the project including references, installation instructions, usage instructions, and all additional comments/instructions.
 <p>- Thomas England</p>

 # RegionalLivingInsights